Skip to content

 • Cognitive Decline: It may impair memory and focus.

-• Joint Problems: Dehydrated joints can be more painful.
+• Joint Problems: Dehydrated joints can be more prone to pain.

-• Skin Issues: Dry skin is more common, leading to discomfort.
+• Skin Issues: Dry skin is more prevalent, resulting in discomfort.

 • Hydration and heart rate: Dehydration can affect your brain function, mood, and energy levels.